austozi/selfhosted/RaspberryPiOS/README.md

 The following procedure will enable the Raspberry Pi as a headless device.

 1. Download the Raspberry Pi OS suitable for the hardware from https://www.raspberrypi.com/software and write it to the SD card (e.g. using the Restore Disk Image command in GNOME Disks).
-2. Mount the boot partition of the SD card and and nagivate to it on the command line.
+2. Mount the boot partition of the SD card and and navigate to it on the command line.
 3. Execute the following script as superuser, which enables the SSH server and create a new user account in the Raspberry Pi OS:

     ```